fremling/MathLinkExtras.jl/README.md

 # MathLinkExtras
-Package that adds extra functionality on top the of [MathLink](https://github.com/JuliaInterop/MathLink.jl) package, which allows Julia to talk to Mathematica.
+The package adds extra functionality on top of the [MathLink](https://github.com/JuliaInterop/MathLink.jl) package, allowing Julia to talk to Mathematica.
+For [jupyter](https://jupyter.org/) notebooks, the text/latex MIME-type is implemented.

 ## Usage MathLink
 MathLinkExtras is desiged to implement the basic algebraic operation that one expects to excist such as +,-,*,/ and ^.